KatieSev/Manifold-valued-data-analysis-of-samples-of-networks/README.md

 # Example

+producing_plots.R

-producing_plots.R  provides plots and analysis for the top 100 words in the novels.
+provides plots and analysis using the most common 100 words in the novels.